javascript-studio/studio-log/README.md

     - `peek` show the message and the first line of the trace (default)
     - `full` show the message and the full trace

+The `stack` option is also used to format the `"cause"`, if present.

 ## Custom Format Transforms

 Format transforms are [node transform streams][3] in `writableObjectMode`.
 Here